SkylineCommunications/dataminer-docs/connector-help/connector_help/Quintech_Xtreme_256.md

 ## About

-This is an SNMPv3 driver that can be used to monitor and configure Quintech Xtreme 256 matrix switching systems.
+This is an SNMPv3 connector that can be used to monitor and configure Quintech Xtreme 256 matrix switching systems.

 ### Version Info